Buying a Condo in Thailand? Here’s Why You Shouldn’t

 By the time its population ages, a major portion of the country will still work in agriculture and it won’t have the infrastructure and technology in place for a smooth transition.

-As such, over time, internal demand for real estate will lessen.
-Foreign investors may, or may not, decide to still keep their money in Thailand.
-But given how competition from abroad will only increase (whether we’re talking about Vietnam’s lower labor costs or India’s English proficiency), I’m disinclined to believe that will be the case.
+But given how competition from abroad will only increase (whether we’re talking about Vietnam’s low labor costs or India’s English proficiency), I’m disinclined to believe that will be the case.

 Every country rises and falls with the vicissitudes of market forces.
 However, it’s up to you to decide whether you want to drown or sail to more promising waters.